koravella/Eltex_EmbeddedC/README.md

 * [lecture10]
     1. Implement the byte-by-byte output of the number (from low byte to high one) using pointers, then change some byte.
+* [lecture11]
+    1. [alignment] Checking the alignment of structures in memory and forcing packed.
+    2. [subscribers_directory] A simple subscriber directory on a static array with the functions of adding, viewing, searching and deleting.